 Small to medium sized manufacturing businesses are different.
-Their target customer base may be relatively small, key customer retention is generally all important and the sales cycle may be months, even years.
-Marketing techniques that work in other B2B verticals and B2C are often simply not valid.
+Their target customer base is often relatively small, key customer retention is generally all important and the sales cycle could be months, even years.
+Marketing techniques that work for larger B2B businesses and B2C are often simply not valid.

-It is important for manufacturing businesses to take a step back, resist jumping on the latest bandwagon and assess what marketing process is really best.
+I am not suggesting digital marketing and inbound do not have a place because they certainly do but I happen to believe offline also has an important role.
+Manufacturing businesses need to take a step back, resist jumping on the latest bandwagon and assess what marketing process is best.
 The starting point for that process has to be a strategic review.

 Strategic Review And Marketing Planning

 The exercise does not need to be complex; all that is required is a re-evaluation of what the business sells and to who.
 What needs do the business products or services satisfy?
 Who needs that product or service and who else satisfies that need.

 It is vitally important to identify what is to be pitched and to who before trying to evaluate the best way to reach them.
 Too much marketing spend is routinely wasted on the latest trend or what appears to be a good deal without evaluating if it will actually reach and engage the target customer base.

 Online Marketing Tactics